Today’s Heardle answer revealed - see if you can guess the song today

-Today’s Heardle answer has been revealed and the answer of today’s (March 17) mystery song is courtesy of a 26-year-old American, who released this song when she was just 17 years old.
+Today’s Heardle answer has been revealed and the answer of today’s (March 20) mystery song is courtesy of a huge hip-hop group that had a huge following back in the 90s, with the song released in 1994.

-Her partner is an American footballer, who had a four year spell at Premier League side West Ham United, but now turns out for La Galaxy in Major League soccer (MLS) - that’s all for the clues!
+In 2012, they became the third rap group to be inducted into the Rock and Roll Hall of Fame with one of the members sadly passing away that same year, causing the band to break up.
+That’s all for the clues!

 Advertisement